coderefinery/manuals/expert-helpers.md

     then you can swap to any other room.

-* Report an overview of the pulse of the breakout rooms in zulipchat (or hackmd).
+* Report an overview of the pulse of the breakout rooms in zulipchat (or Notes).
 Is everyone behind?
 People finishing early?
 Big differences between them?
 Questions which we should bring up in the main room?